tcerqueira/docker-pm-class/README.md

 ## Build catkin workspace
 > It is possible that if you already created the workspace on ros melodic version you can skip this section
 >
-For simplicity sake, I suggest you move the old `catkin_ws` to another location or change the name so you can create a fresh new one, in any caset **DO NOT** keep CMakeLists.txt since we're are going to recompile and recreate the workspace.
+For simplicity sake, I suggest you move the old `catkin_ws` to another location or change the name so you can create a fresh new one, in any case **DO NOT** keep CMakeLists.txt since we're are going to recompile and recreate the workspace.

 After you have backed up everything you need, you have to recreate the folder:
 ```